aktaruzzamanjoti97/watch-legend/README.md

 # Football Mania
 This is Football Mania.
-Here you can the premier league teams.
+Here you can show the premier league teams.
 You can explore it

 ## Team Details
 You can see every team details below